 which is related to comoving distance $r$ as $D_L = (1 + \zcosmo) r$, where $\zcosmo$ is the cosmological redshift.
 For distances, we choose a prior that is uniform in volume: along a given \ac{LOS}, the probability of finding a galaxy increases as the square of the distance due to the volume element.
 Sampling the distance moduli $\mu_i$ implies the prior

 where $r_i$ is the physical distance, $p(r_i) \propto r_i^2$ and $\left|\dd r/\dd \mu \right|$ is the Jacobian for the transformation from distance to distance modulus.
-(We later introduce further modification of it, the ``inhomogeneous Malmquist bias'', to account for the tendency of galaxies to reside in dense environments.)
 This prior is important, as we discuss further in~\cref{sec:Cepheid_only_distances}.
+More generally, the 3D position prior is $\pi(\bm{r}) \propto n_g(\bm{r})$, where $n_g(\bm{r})$ is the source number density, which we parametrise as a function of the underlying density field.
 For the \ac{LMC} and NGC\,4258, we treat the geometric distance calibrations as additional observational constraints with Gaussian likelihoods:

 where $k$ represents either \ac{LMC} or NGC\,4258, $\mu_k$ is the sampled distance modulus, $\tilde{\mu}_k$ is the reported measurement from either~\cite{Pietrzynski_2019} or~\cite{Reid_2019}, respectively, and $\sigma_k$ is the corresponding measurement uncertainty.
 The Cepheid apparent magnitudes are predicted according to~\cref{eq:cepheid_magnitude}, leading to the likelihood